BrookeEB/tnet/README.md

 more utility for alliances or confederations with a large number of stations that may wish to move ships over greater distances...or players with stations at the far ends of the galaxy!

+Note that the program can't easily differentiate stations with the same name even if that is allowed in game.

 ### Screenshot of Tool and Results
 ![Screenshot of Tool](https://raw.githubusercontent.com/jzmiller1/tnet/master/example.JPG)